getodk/docs/docs/form-question-types.rst

   select_one yes_no, at_door, Are you at the front door?
   background-geopoint, my_location, , ${at_door}

 The ``background-geopoint`` question type lets you automatically capture a single geolocation in :ref:`geopoint format <location-widgets>` when the user changes the value of another question.
 The geolocation reading with the highest accuracy received in a 20-second window after the triggering question is changed will be recorded.
-To capture location automatically when first launching a form, see :ref:`start-geopoint <start-geopoint>`.
+To capture location automatically when first launching a form, see :ref:`start-geopoint <metadata-start-geopoint>`.

 If geolocation information is unavailable, the question will be left blank.
 Reasons for a blank value may include the enumerator turning off location providers, Collect not having location permissions, Google Play Services not being installed, the GPS not having satellite lock and more.
 No troubleshooting information is provided in the form submission.